 bp and partner EnBW are developing offshore wind projects in two major locations in the UK.
 A potential 2.9-gigawatt (GW) lease area off the east coast of Scotland, and a 3GW area in the Irish Sea awarded in 2020.
 Together, these projects have the potential to power almost six million homes.

-The UK government is backing offshore wind energy in a big way.
-Putting the fastest-growing energy source at the centre of its 10-point plan for a ‘green industrial revolution’ and pledging to transform the UK into the ‘Saudi Arabia of wind’.
-To get there, it plans to quadruple current offshore capacity to 40 gigawatts (GW) by 2030.
+These offshore wind developments will be critical in supporting the government’s target of producing sufficient offshore wind energy to power every UK home by the end of this decade.
+It is putting the fastest-growing energy source at the centre of its 10-point plan for a ‘green industrial revolution’ and pledging to transform the UK into the ‘Saudi Arabia of wind’.
+To get there, it plans to quadruple current offshore capacity to 40GW by 2030.

 The UK has the most offshore wind installations, 28.9%, according to the UK Wind Energy Database, with China a close second at 28.3%1.
 In 2021, wind energy generated an impressive 21.4% of the UK’s electricity, according to the National Grid (which combines on and offshore wind in its figures).2